dsl-unibe-ch/Introduction-to-Python/README.md

 ## Index of the book chapters

-You need to open the files in colab (see second button named "colab" on the upper left corner of this page).
+You need to open the files in colab (see second button named "colab" on the upper left corner of this page, just above the title "Introduction to Python Course").

 Introduction to Python Programming

 0. [Introduction](https://nbviewer.org/github/jakevdp/WhirlwindTourOfPython/blob/master/00-Introduction.ipynb)